Art Parkinson

-Art Parkinson (born 19 October 2001) is an Irish actor from Moville in Inishowen, County Donegal, in Ireland.
+Art Parkinson (born 19 October 2001) is an Irish actor from Moville in Inishowen, County Donegal, Ireland.
 He began his professional acting career at the age of seven.
 He is best known for his role as Rickon Stark on the HBO series Game of Thrones (2011–2013; 2016), and Kubo in the film Kubo and the Two Strings (2016).

 Personal life

 Parkinson was raised in Moville, a coastal town on the Inishowen Peninsula in the north of County Donegal in Ireland.
 His mother, Movania, also an actor, runs a local drama school which Art and his two older brothers, Pearce and Padhraig, attended from a very young age.
 His two older brothers have also acted in several Irish and British television productions.

 He is bilingual, having been educated through the Irish language at both primary school level and latterly at Coláiste Chineal Eoghain.
 He was selected as Ambassador for Seachtain na Gaeilge le Energia in 2017.